cdapio/cdap/docs/courses/source/modules/m02_reactor_capabilities.rst

 Module Summary
 ==============

-You have looked at:
+You have now:

-- Continuuity Reactor's simple APIs
+- Seen Continuuity Reactor's simple APIs
-- Reactor as an integrated platform
+- Looked at Reactor as an integrated platform
-- Reactor's application lifecycle support
+- Reviewed Reactor's application lifecycle support

 ----